 CORVALLIS.
-Ore. – With white trumpet-shaped flowers and thin stems that twine around just about anything, bindweed is one of the most frustrating weeds for home gardeners.
+Ore. – With trumpet-shaped flowers and thin stems that twine around just about anything, bindweed is one of the most frustrating weeds for home gardeners.

 This invasive perennial makes itself at home by sinking roots as much as 9 feet into the soil.
-Known as field bindweed (Convolvulus arvensis) or hedge bindweed (Convolvulus sepium), both are in the morning glory family and often confused with wild buckwheat and morning glory, which are summer annual plants that aren’t invasive.
+Known as field bindweed (Convolvulus arvensis) or hedge bindweed (Convolvulus sepium), both are in the morning glory family.
+These bindweeds are often confused with wild buckwheat or morning glory, which are summer annual plants that aren’t invasive.

 Bindweed species are native to the Mediterranean regions of Europe and Asia and are distributed worldwide, according to Marcelo L. Moretti, an Oregon State University Extension weed specialist.
 The first record of bindweed in the United States dates back to 1739, likely brought in as a seed contaminant.
 By 1850, it was already recorded in an herbarium in California.

 Many plants can be bindweed look-alikes.
 Bindweed’s arrow-shaped leaves grow opposite each other along each stem.
 When juvenile stems are broken, they exude a milky sap.
 The flowers vary from white to pink and produce indeterminately throughout the year.

 "Bindweed is one of the most noxious weeds in the world because of its yield-robbing practices in crops such as wheat, potatoes and legumes (beans and peas)," Moretti said.
 “In blueberries, it will climb into the bush and make harvest more difficult.”

 Bindweed spreads by seed and its root system is deep and extensive.
 Bindweed seed can persist for several years in typical garden soil.